 I began an internet search for answers.
 You know, where you find ten different obscure illnesses that it could be and convince yourself he has some rare disease.
 Asperger’s syndrome was what I was coming back to often.
 Autism was high on the list, but he did not fit nicely into any of the possibilities with his symptoms.

 I became angry.
-Angry that all this time, three years, I knew there was something wrong with my son and I was repeatedly dismissed by doctors.
+Angry that all this time, three years, I knew there was something wrong with my son.
+However, I was repeatedly dismissed by doctors.
 I was not a hysterical first-time mother.
 I wanted answers.
 Then I began to be so sad that my son had suffered from something and needed our care.
 I had failed at being a mother and taking care of my son.
 I had let him down.

 I heard the quiet whispers of the Holy Spirit, but I had allowed myself to ignore them.
-I believed the professionals’ opinion as the final word and dismissed my own instincts.
+I believed the professionals’ opinion as to the final word and dismissed my own instincts.
 Now, I was ready for answers and I would stop at nothing to find them.

 Podcast: Holly telling her story in this first installment of “Special needs journal.”

 This is the first in a series titled “Special Needs Journal”.
-After thirteen years I am sharing the tragedy, the grief, the hope and the miracles of our life with Grayson.
+After thirteen years I am sharing the tragedy, the grief, the hope, and the miracles of our life with Grayson.
 Out of respect for him, I waited until he was old enough to give me permission to speak about his journey.
 Even though these events affected me deeply, it is ultimately his story.
 Peeling back the layers of our family will reveal deep loneliness, isolation, regret, hope, freedom, and faith.
 If you are on this journey with a child of your own, you are not alone.
-Sharing our stories can uplift those in the depths of theirs, and give them hope to come out on the other side.
+Sharing our stories can uplift those in the trenches of theirs, and give them hope to come out on the other side.